itpp-labs/odoo-development/docs/description/contactus.rst

 Contact us block
 ================

-For every selling modules IT-Projects LLC adds following block
+For every selling modules IT-Projects LLC adds following block at the end of module description

 HTML
 ----